ministryofjustice/analytics-platform-ops/README.md

 [Kubernetes]-based data analysis platform, using [Terraform], [Kops] and [Helm] charts.

-Contact samuel.tazzyman@digital.justice.gov.uk if you're in government and interested in talking to us about analytics platforms.
+Contact alex.craciun@digital.justice.gov.uk if you're in government and interested in talking to us about analytics platforms.

 ## Directory structure